1200wd/web-coineva/content/create-litecoin-multisig-wallet.rst

 on the online device and then signed with the offline PC with the second signature.

 If one device gets lost or broken the litecoins can be accessed with the backup key.
-And if someone get access to one of the devices your litecoins are still safe.
+And if someone gets access to one of the devices your litecoins are still safe.

-The safety off this wallet also depends on the safety of your devices and storage of the backup key but this is out of scope for this article so I leave that up to your common sense.
+The safety of this wallet also depends on the safety of your devices and storage of the backup key but this is out of scope for this article, so I leave that up to your common sense.

 .. image:: /images/litecoin-multisig-2-of-3.jpg
    :width: 308px